JanHerca/urantiapedia/output/wikijs/en/article/Chuck_Burton/Tadpoles_Butterflies_and_Lightosity.md

 Shortly after I saw this movie, I came across this quotation on UB 52:6.5 of _The Urantia Book_:

 > “_Only ethical consciousness can unmask the immorality of human intolerance and the sinfulness of fratricidal strife.
 Only a moral conscience can condemn the evils of national envy and racial jealousy.
-Only moral beings will ever seek for that spiritual insight which is essential to living the golden rule._” [UB 52:6.5](/en/The_Urantia_Book/52#p6_5)
+Only moral beings will ever seek for that spiritual insight which is essential to living the golden rule._” <a id="a43_312"></a>[UB 52:6.5](/en/The_Urantia_Book/52#p6_5)

 I don't want to dwell on a discussion of either ethical or moral consciousness, but I do want to focus on the subjects of human intolerance and spiritual insight, because I feel that they relate to the subject of this afternoon's segment, “Sharing One's Spiritual Life with One's Fellows.”